c0dzilla/hackerScraper/README.md

 Hacker Scraper
 ==============

-A simple python script that scrapes the top 30 article titles and homepage html from Hacker News
+A simple python script that scrapes the hacker news home page, automatically opens the top article on hacker news in browser and opens subsequent articles on user input.